tnkqq/anime-searcher/README.md

 ---
 # Description

-Telegram bot for anime search anime.
+Telegram bot for search and rate anime.
 Work with shikimori graphql api.
 FSM used Redis as storage.
 SQLAlchemy as ORM.
 PostgreSQL as db.

 ---